GodWasaProgrammer/RMP/README.md

 > 💡 **Interface = Contract**
 > An interface defines a **contract** that any implementing class must fulfill.
 > - Specifies **what methods, properties, events, or indexers** a class must implement

 > - Does **not provide implementation**
 > - Think of it as a **promise**: the class guarantees the behavior defined by the interface.

 ---

+### 🚀 How to run
+Download as a ZIP file, clone with git or open with Visual Studio.
+Minimum supported .NET version is 8.0, so if you have an older version then you might need to update.
+Once you have followed these steps, open in VS 2022 or later and click on debug.
+Once the program has compiled for the first time, you can run it without having VS installed by running the .exe file in the \bin folder.

+To play songs 🎵 inside the console, drag and drop your .mp3 files to your local Music folder on your computer.